Skip to main content

 Speaker

-Tere Bowen-Irish's Profile
+Tere Bowen-Irish, OTR/L's Profile

-Tere Bowen-Irish Related seminars and products
+Tere Bowen-Irish, OTR/L Related seminars and products

 Tere Bowen-Irish, OTR/L, has over 45 years of experience as an occupational therapist, specializing in psychiatry and pediatrics across hospital, school-based, and private practice settings.
 Through her practice, All the Possibilities, she provides consultation, evaluation, treatment, and education to support the functional and emotional well-being of children of all abilities.
 Tere has delivered continuing education nationally for over two decades, sharing practical, strengths-based strategies with therapists, educators, health professionals, and parents.
 She is also a certified YogaKids instructor and Mindful Schools Educator.
 Her publications include the Drive thru Menu Suite of Exercises, Yoga and Me, Come Be a Tree, and My Mindful Music (coauthored with Maryann Harman).
 Currently, she offers therapy and mindfulness instruction – often with the help of two canine companions – at a therapeutic school serving students unable to attend public school.